 Other benefits of staying hydrated during pregnancy include:

 - Transporting nutrients to you & your baby.
-Water facilitates the absorption of essential nutrients into the cells and transports vitamins, trace elements, minerals, and hormones to the blood cells, and it’s those nutrient-rich blood cells that reach the placenta and ultimately your baby . . . all thanks to WATER!
+Water facilitates the absorption of essential nutrients into the cells and transports vitamins, trace elements, minerals, and hormones to the blood cells.
+It’s those nutrient-rich blood cells that reach the placenta and ultimately your baby . . . all thanks to WATER!

 - Aiding in waste removal.
 As gross as it sounds, when we’re pregnant, we’re excreting for two . . .
-Water dissolves the waste products and it helps flush them from the kidneys.
-Adequate water intake also helps to move solid wastes more speedily down the digestive path, which is great to help with that usual pregnancy constipation.
+Water dissolves the waste products, and it helps flush them from the kidneys.
+Adequate water intake also helps to move solid wastes more speedily down the digestive path, which is great to help with that common pregnancy constipation.

 2. Left Side